NixOS/nix/doc/manual/src/release-notes/rl-2.9.md

 # Release 2.9 (2022-05-30)

-* Running Nix with the new `--debugger` flag will cause it to start a repl session if if an exception is thrown during evaluation, or if `builtins.break` is called.
+* Running Nix with the new `--debugger` flag will cause it to start a repl session if an exception is thrown during evaluation, or if `builtins.break` is called.
 From there you can inspect the values of variables and evaluate Nix expressions.
 In debug mode, the following new repl commands are available: